El5abaz/El5abaz/README.md

 - 👋 Hi, I’m @El5abaz
-- 👀 I’m interested in Pentesting
+- 👀 I’m interested in Blue team activities
 - 🌱 I’m currently learning ewpt
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...